fstagni/2025_HeterogeneousComputingWS_LHCb/slides.md

 :: right ::

-LHCb has experience with non-`amd64` PUs, as HLT1 is fully on GPUs.
+LHCb has experience with non-`amd64` PUs, as HLT1 is fully on GPUs

+(still, the trigger software also runs offline, on CPUs)

 ---